DETAILED ACTION

 Step 2A, Prong Two:

-Regarding the above cited limitations in 1, 14, 16, 17, and 19 of (i) receiving a dimensional representation of a molecule concentration over time within a fluid flow of a fluid medium flowing through a fluid channel including the biopolymer (claims 1, 17, and 19); (ii) predicting a fluid flow velocity and/or a fluid flow pressure of the fluid medium in response to the dimensional representation of the molecule concentration over time within the fluid medium using a machine learning model (claims 1, 17, and 19); (iii) controlling a motion of the biopolymer in the fluid channel depending on the biopolymer property of the biopolymer (claim 14); and (iv) driving the fluid flow by an external electric field causing migration of ions in the fluid medium (claim 16).
-These limitations equate to insignificant, extra-solution activity of mere data gathering because these limitations gather data before or after the recited judicial exceptions of characterizing the biopolymer property of the biopolymer in response to the fluid flow velocity and/or the fluid flow pressure (see MPEP § 2106.04(d)).
+Regarding the above cited limitations in claims 1, 17, and 19 of (i) receiving a dimensional representation of a molecule concentration over time within a fluid flow of a fluid medium including dye molecules flowing through a fluid channel including the biopolymer (claim 1); (ii) receiving a dimensional representation of a molecule concentration over time within a fluid flow of a buffer solution of dye molecules including a first dye molecule type having a first diffusion property and a second dye molecule type having a second diffusion property different than the first diffusion property, the buffer solution flowing through the fluid channel including a biopolymer, the molecular concentration is an aggregate concentration of the first and second dye molecule types (claims 17 and 19); and (iii) predicting a fluid flow velocity and/or a fluid flow pressure of the fluid medium in response to the dimensional representation of the molecule concentration over time within the fluid medium [including the dye molecules] using a machine learning model [without direct imaging of biopolymer dynamics] (claims 1, 17, and 19).
+These limitations equate to insignificant, extra-solution activity of mere data gathering because these limitations gather data before or after the recited judicial exception of characterizing the biopolymer property of the biopolymer in response to the fluid flow velocity and/or the fluid flow pressure (see MPEP § 2106.04(d)).

 Step 2B: